bytefish/WpfDataGridFilter/README.md

                 return;
             }

-            // Notify all Event Handlers, so we can enable or disable the FirstPageCommand.NotifyCanExecuteChanged();
+            // Notify all Event Translators, so we can enable or disable the FirstPageCommand.NotifyCanExecuteChanged();
             PreviousPageCommand.NotifyCanExecuteChanged();
             NextPageCommand.NotifyCanExecuteChanged();